Thousands of Options in Multiple Formats

 - Be sure to listen to the recorded instructions supplied with your unit.

 - Keep food and liquids away from your machine and cartridges.

 - If your machine needs repair, please do not attempt to do it yourself or have it repaired.
-Simply contact the Machine-Lending Agency and we will send you a replacement.
+Simply contact the Machine-Lending Agency and they will send you a replacement.

-- Our Main Library have machines available for loan or exchange.
+- Our Main Library has machines available for loan or exchange.